 1992; KRUPP Antennentechnik GmbH became independent from KRUPP and is renamed into Vertex Antennentechnik, GmbH, head quartered in Duisburg, Germany.

 1993; Vertex Communications, Corp. acquires assets from German Antenna Group Industrietechnik, GmbH.

 1994; COMSAT Corp. acquires Radiation Systems, Inc. (RSI) and merges RSI with Comsat Technology Services to become COMSAT RSI.

 1995; COMSAT RSI acquires VSAT manufacturer Intelesys, Inc.

 1995; Vertex Corp. acquires Maxtech, Inc, manufacturer of microwave products.

 1997; COMSAT Corp. business unit COMSAT RSI ceases business operations.

-1998; New York based and privately held TBG Industries, Inc. buys COMSAT RSI business unit from COMSAT Corp.
+1998; Tripoint Global Communications, an affiliate of New York based and privately held TBG Industries, Inc. buys COMSAT RSI business unit from COMSAT Corp.

 1999; Tripoint Global Communications acquires Vertex Communications, Inc. for a 120 million USD deal.